AyahSaad/mytshop/README.md

 - React Query (for data fetching and caching)
 - Axios (with a custom instance for API calls)
 - CSS / SCSS for styling

+- Notes
+You need to be logged in to access the Cart and Checkout pages.